Joe Shmmoe

 1. Almonds

-Almonds are a concentrated source of vitamin E. Just ¼ cup of shelled almonds provides 40 percent of your daily requirement in 130 calories.
-In addition, almond skins contain a unique combination of plant compounds called flavonoids, which promote E's antioxidant effects, according to research published by Blumberg in the Journal of Nutrition.
+Almonds are a concentrated source of vitamin E. Just ¼ cup, or 23 shelled almonds, provides 49 percent of the daily recommended amount of vitamin E for 165 calories.
+In addition, almond skins contain a combination of plant compounds called flavonoids that promote E’s antioxidant effects, according to research published by Blumberg in The Journal of Nutrition.

 2. Swiss chard

-Swiss chard doesn't get as much press as its more famous leafy-green rivals spinach and kale, but it's rich in vitamin E, mixes well with other foods and has tender leaves.
-Given that 60 percent of American adults fall woefully short of getting their recommended daily E supply from food, Swiss chard is a shoo-in for a place in your shopping cart.
+Swiss chard doesn’t get as much press as its more famous leafy-green rivals, spinach and kale, but it’s rich in vitamin E, mixes well with other foods and has tender leaves.
+Given that more than 80 percent of American adults fall short of getting their recommended daily E supply, Swiss chard is a shoo-in for a place in your shopping cart.

-Bonus points: Swiss chard is also an excellent source of vitamin K. High blood levels of this vitamin are associated with the ability to remember things such as where you parked your car or where you had dinner last week, notes a study published in the journal Neurobiology of Aging.
+Bonus points: Swiss chard is also an excellent source of vitamin K. High levels of this vitamin in the brain are associated with lower odds of developing dementia or mild cognitive impairment.

-Whole grains, such as those found in whole wheat bread, are one of the better sources of vitamin E. (Once grain is milled, it loses its E content.)
-A study of 140 older adults with no memory or language problems found that after eight years, those with the highest blood levels of vitamin E had the lowest risk of impaired thinking.
-Those in the middle had about a 70 percent lower risk as those with the lowest levels.
-The results were published in the journal Experimental Gerontology.
-Not a fan of whole wheat?
+Whole grains, such as those found in whole wheat bread, are one of the better sources of vitamin E. Not a fan of whole wheat?
 Try a bread or cereal made with other grains, such as oats, rye or corn.
-Just make sure the first ingredient on the label says “100 percent whole grain.”
+Just make sure the first ingredient on the label says “100 percent whole wheat” or “whole grain.”

 Bonus Points: Whole grains are also rich in vitamin B5 (pantothenic acid).
-This vital vitamin helps produce energy that fires up chemical messengers to carry information from one nerve cell to another.
+This vital vitamin may help reduce levels of LDL (bad) cholesterol.

 4. Sunflower seeds

-Sunflower seeds are far and away one of the best food sources of vitamin E, so if you like to snack on these tasty seeds, you're doing both your heart and your brain a favor.
-Vitamin E reduces the risk of plaque buildup on blood vessel walls, which cuts your chances of a heart attack or stroke and permits free blood flow to both your heart and brain.
-This snack is a tasty way to fire up brainpower, too.
+Sunflower seeds are far and away one of the best food sources of vitamin E, so if you like to snack on these tasty seeds, you’re doing both your heart and your brain a favor.
+Vitamin E reduces the risk of plaque buildup on blood vessel walls, which cuts your chances of a heart attack or stroke and permits free blood flow to both your heart and brain, notes Cleveland Clinic dietitian Gillian Culbertson in a 2024 blog post.
+The seeds contain nutrients that help control cholesterol, which contributes to hardening of the arteries.

 Bonus points: Sunflower seeds are also a good source of magnesium, a mineral that regulates serotonin.
-In the brain, serotonin, which relays signals between nerve cells, plays a key role in regulating mood.
+In the brain, serotonin relays signals between nerve cells and plays a key role in regulating mood.

 5. Avocados

-Bonus points: Avocados may help protect your lungs from damage caused by air pollution.
-Researchers in England found a link among blood levels of vitamin E, breathing difficulties and exposure to polluted air.
-Men and women exposed to higher levels of pollutants had lower levels of vitamin E in their blood.
+Bonus points: Consuming foods rich in vitamin E, such as avocados, may help protect lungs from oxidative damage caused by air pollution.
+Researchers in England found that men and women exposed to higher levels of pollutants had lower levels of vitamin E in their blood.
+Air pollution is one of the 14 modifiable risk factors that can affect dementia risk, according to a 2024 report in the Lancet.

-Salad oils are rich in alpha tocopherols, a form of vitamin E that "can help prevent a dramatic loss of a critically important molecule in the brain," says nutritionist Maret Traber of Oregon State University in Corvallis.
-The brain can't manufacture this molecule — docosahexaenoic acid, or DHA — and depends on diet for its supply.
-Just as you can't build a house without the right construction materials, you can't maintain a healthy brain without adequate vitamin E, Traber emphasizes.
-Also try olive and canola oils, which have similar benefits.
+Certain vegetable oils used in salad dressings, including olive, sunflower, safflower and corn, are rich in alpha-tocopherols, a form of vitamin E, says nutritionist Maret Traber of Oregon State University in a 2015 news release about a study she coauthored.
+The brain can't manufacture this molecule — docosahexaenoic acid, or DHA — in large amounts and depends on diet for its supply.
+Just as you can’t build a house without the right construction materials, you can’t maintain a healthy brain without adequate vitamin E, Traber says.

-Bonus points: These salad oils are high in oleic acid, a monounsaturated fat.
-According to the American Journal of Clinical Nutrition, oleic acid may improve mood, decrease anger and increase energy.
+Bonus points: These vegetable oils are high in oleic acid, a monounsaturated fat.
+According to a study published in 2023 in BMC Psychiatry, oleic acid may improve mood, decrease anger and increase energy.

 Should you take vitamin E in a pill?

-Research studies so far have not found that taking vitamin E supplements can prevent deteriorating memory or worsening thinking skills, notes nutritional epidemiologist Martha Clare Morris of Rush University Medical Center in Chicago, who is also a member of the Global Council on Brain Health.
-"However, study after study has shown that diets rich in foods that contain vitamin E are associated with a lower risk of both Alzheimer's disease and a decline in thinking abilities among cognitively healthy individuals," she says.
+Research studies do not support taking vitamin E supplements to prevent deteriorating memory or worsening thinking skills.
+According to AARP’s Global Council on Brain Health 2019 report on supplements, “vitamin E supplements do not seem to offer protection for the brain.”
 Compared with pills, foods contain thousands of micronutrients, many of which haven't yet been identified.
-That’s why popping a pill won't give you the same protection as a forkful of food.
+That’s why popping a pill likely won’t give you the same protection as a forkful of nourishing food.